danweitzel/webpage/content/post/r_intro/index.md

 ---

 I recently hosted a workshop introducing students at Colorado State University to R, the tidyverse, and the V-Dem data set.
-We had a two hour workshop in which we students got familiar with R Studio, learned the basic functionality of R and the tidyverse, and started examining democracy indicators.
+We had a two hour workshop in which the students got familiar with R Studio, learned the basic functionality of R and the tidyverse, and started examining democracy indicators.
 It was a fast-paced workshop aimed and giving students some familiarity with coding and sparking interest and maybe even excitement about learning more.

 You can check out the code on [Github Gist](https://gist.github.com/danweitzel/bffe0c26b49e82cc7f9773696aae625c) or examine it below.
 Let me know if you have any questions or suggestions!